wandb/docs/content/guides/models/track/jupyter.md

 # Your training loop here
 ```

-Try it for yourself in this [quick example notebook →](http://wandb.me/jupyter-interact-colab)
+Try it for yourself in this [example notebook](http://wandb.me/jupyter-interact-colab).

 {{< img src="/images/track/jupyter_widget.png" alt="" >}}